Funnel MPC for nonlinear systems with relative degree one: Introduction

-To overcome these restrictions for a large system class, Funnel MPC (FMPC) was proposed in~\cite{berger2019learningbased}, which allows for output tracking such that the tracking error evolves in a pre-specified, potentially time-varying performance funnel.
+To overcome the outlined restrictions for a large system class, Funnel MPC (FMPC) was proposed in~\cite{berger2019learningbased}, which allows for reference tracking such that the tracking error evolves in a pre-specified, potentially time-varying performance funnel.
 To this end, output constraints were incorporated in the~OCP.
 Then, both initial and recursive feasibility were rigorously shown by using properties of the system class in consideration --~without imposing additional terminal conditions and independent of the length of the prediction horizon.
-Moreover, the range of applied control values and the overall performance were further improved by using a ``funnel-like'' stage cost, which penalizes the tracking error and becomes infinite when approaching the funnel boundary.
+Moreover, the range of applied control values and the overall performance were further improved by using a ``funnel-like'' stage cost, which penalises the tracking error and becomes infinite when approaching the funnel boundary.

-In the present paper, we show that such funnel-inspired stage cost (slightly modified in comparison to its predecessor proposed in~\cite{berger2019learningbased}) automatically ensure initial and recursive feasibility for a class of nonlinear systems with relative degree one without adding the (artificial) output constraints used in~\cite{berger2019learningbased}.
+In the present paper, we show that such funnel-inspired stage costs (slightly modified compared to its predecessor proposed in~\cite{berger2019learningbased}) automatically ensure initial and recursive feasibility for a class of nonlinear systems with relative degree one and, in a certain sense, input-to-state stable internal dynamics without adding the (artificial) output constraints used in~\cite{berger2019learningbased}.
 To this end, novel optimization-based arguments are employed, which somehow resemble ideas underlying penalty methods.
 We are convinced that, in principle, similar techniques may be used to extend the presented analysis to systems with higher relative degree.
-This conjecture is substantiated by numerical simulations, for which FMPC shows superior performance in comparison to both MPC with quadratic stage cost and funnel control.
+This conjecture is substantiated by numerical simulations, for which FMPC shows superior performance compared to both MPC with quadratic stage cost and funnel control.